csc-training/da-with-r/4_StartingWithData/1_StartingWithData.md

        northern_hemisphere = c(TRUE, TRUE, FALSE, "FALSE"),
        has_kangaroo = c(FALSE, FALSE, FALSE, 1)
        )

+# country, climate, temperature, and northern_hemisphere are factors; has_kangaroo is numeric
+# using stringsAsFactors = FALSE would have made character vectors instead of factors
+# removing quotes in temperature and northern_hemisphere and replacing 1 by TRUE in the has_kangaroo column
 ```

 The automatic conversion of data type is sometimes a blessing, sometimes an annoyance.
 Be aware that it exists, learn the rules, and double check that data you import in R are of the correct type within your data frame.
 If not, use it to your advantage to detect mistakes that might have been introduced during data entry (for instance, a letter in a column that should only contain numbers).